simscape/Renewable-Energy-Integration-Simscape/README.md

 - Study of **high IBR penetration** and grid stability
 - Comparison of **grid-forming (GFM) vs. grid-following (GFL)** controls
 - Evaluation of compliance with **IEEE 2800, IRE, and national codes**
-- Assessment of **fault ride-through (FRT), frequency/voltage support, GFM for Off shore wind with HVDC**
+- Assessment of **fault ride-through (FRT), frequency/voltage support, GFM control for Off shore wind with HVDC**
 - **Impedance/admittance scanning** for oscillation and stability studies

 ---